Near Andoversford, Cheltenham, GL54 4AX | (01242) 870391

-The school is run by six-time Olympic coach, Ian Coley, who has represented the country, either as a shooter, a coach or team manager, on more than 200 occasions.
+The school is run by six-time Olympic coach, Ian Coley, who has represented the country as a shooter, a coach or team manager, on more than 200 occasions.

-Set within mature woodland, with gravel pathways to guide you around the course, the school benefits from 24 different shooting stands, each with a minimum of two traps; three High Towers up to 120 feet high; Double Trap and Down-the-Line layout, and more.
+Set within mature woodland, with gravel pathways to guide you around the course, the school benefits from 24 different shooting stands, each with a minimum of two traps; three High Towers of up to 120 feet high; Double Trap and Down-the-Line layouts.

-Catering for beginners and advanced shooters alike, the school benefits from friendly and experienced instructors, most of whom have shot at a county or national level, with both individual and group lessons available.
+Catering for both beginners and more advanced shooters, the school benefits from friendly and experienced instructors, most of whom have shot at a county or national level, with both individual and group lessons available.

 The clay shooting packages are ideal for corporate away days or birthday celebrations, with bronze, silver and gold options available depending on the experience and the number in the group.

-If you’re a complete novice, the Try Clay Shooting package is ideal to give you a taste of what to expect, with instructors equipping participants with an appropriate gun, either a 12 or 20 gauge shotgun, before guiding you through hitting different clay targets.
+If you’re a complete novice, the Try Clay Shooting package is ideal to give you a taste of what to expect, with instructors demonstrating with an appropriate gun, either a 12- or 20-gauge shotgun, before guiding you through hitting different clay targets.